souzamarlon/bootcamp-fastfeet/README.md

 <h4>Password: 123456</h4>

 <h4>Note:</h4>
-<h4> It is possible to take some secods to loading the page because Heroku can put the App to sleep after some minutes of inactivity.</h4>
+<p> It is possible to take some secods to loading the page because Heroku can put the App to sleep after some minutes of inactivity.</p>
-<h4> It is necessary to access the site using "http" because I hosted the back end in Digital ocean and I do not have a domain to obtain the SSL Certificate from Certbot.</h4>
+<p> It is necessary to access the site using "http" because I hosted the back end in Digital ocean and I do not have a domain to obtain the SSL Certificate from Certbot.</p>

 ## :information_source: How To Use